RiisDev/StrikeLink/docs/strikelink/demoparser/parsing/roundkillevent.md

 #### Parameters

 `Tick` [Int32](https://docs.microsoft.com/en-us/dotnet/api/system.int32)<br>
+The game tick at which the kill event occurred.

 `KillerSteamId` [Nullable&lt;UInt64&gt;](https://docs.microsoft.com/en-us/dotnet/api/system.nullable-1)<br>
+The Steam ID of the player who performed the kill, or null if not available.

 `KillerName` [String](https://docs.microsoft.com/en-us/dotnet/api/system.string)<br>
+The display name of the player who performed the kill, or null if not available.

 `VictimSteamId` [Nullable&lt;UInt64&gt;](https://docs.microsoft.com/en-us/dotnet/api/system.nullable-1)<br>
+The Steam ID of the player who was killed, or null if not available.

 `VictimName` [String](https://docs.microsoft.com/en-us/dotnet/api/system.string)<br>
+The display name of the player who was killed, or null if not available.

 `AssisterSteamId` [Nullable&lt;UInt64&gt;](https://docs.microsoft.com/en-us/dotnet/api/system.nullable-1)<br>
+The Steam ID of the player who assisted in the kill, or null if there was no assister.

 `AssisterName` [String](https://docs.microsoft.com/en-us/dotnet/api/system.string)<br>
+The display name of the player who assisted in the kill, or null if there was no assister.

 `Weapon` [String](https://docs.microsoft.com/en-us/dotnet/api/system.string)<br>
+The name of the weapon used to perform the kill.

 `IsHeadshot` [Boolean](https://docs.microsoft.com/en-us/dotnet/api/system.boolean)<br>
+true if the kill was a headshot; otherwise, false.

 `IsTeamKill` [Boolean](https://docs.microsoft.com/en-us/dotnet/api/system.boolean)<br>
+true if the kill was a team kill; otherwise, false.

 `IsTrade` [Boolean](https://docs.microsoft.com/en-us/dotnet/api/system.boolean)<br>
+true if the kill was a trade (i.e., occurred shortly after the killer's teammate was killed by the victim);
+ otherwise, false.

 `IsWallBang` [Boolean](https://docs.microsoft.com/en-us/dotnet/api/system.boolean)<br>
+true if the kill was performed through a wall or other penetrable surface; otherwise, false.

 `ThroughSmoke` [Boolean](https://docs.microsoft.com/en-us/dotnet/api/system.boolean)<br>
+true if the kill occurred through smoke; otherwise, false.

 `AttackerBlind` [Boolean](https://docs.microsoft.com/en-us/dotnet/api/system.boolean)<br>
+true if the attacker was blinded at the time of the kill; otherwise, false.

 ## Methods